Can Dogs Eat Marshmallows?

 What You Should Know

 Marshmallows should be kept well away from dogs.
-If your dog has eaten marshmallows, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten marshmallows, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources